kartiksaxena532/Management-App/README.md

 ## Contact

-For any queries, contact [Javeria Tahir](mailto:javeria.tahir2003@gmail.com) or refer to the course guidelines.
+For any queries, contact [Kartik Saxena](mailto:karrtiksaxena@gmail.com) or refer to the course guidelines.

-Thank you for using sms!
+Thank you!